bhrcoder/master/README.md

 /// This will your new custom dynamic theme
 /// *** [TO IMPLEMENT THIS YOU CAN CALL custom.streamColors, to listen to your Colors]
 /// *** [You can also set your Dynamic Theme]
-/// You can alse check in main.dart for how to use this.
+/// You can also check in main.dart for how to use this.
 CustomTheme<DynamicTheme> custom = CustomTheme();

 /// This [snapshot] will receive your all